cemf/simple_crud_mongo/README.md

 Will implement

-Update quote \n
+Update quote

-Delete single quote \n
+Delete single quote

-Delete all quotes from a person /n
+Delete all quotes from a person